Kashyap-Rishi/CRM-SOFTWARE/README.md

 # CRM-SOFTWARE

-A tool for creating customized campaigns and send to customers at once.
+A software tool for creating campaigns and sending personalized messages to a specific group of customers filtered by certain rules at once.

 ## Installation